solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 things can get tight very quickly, especially if you need long-lived variables that persist across loop iterations such as per component accumulators.

-One advantage of SoA is that it's easier to skip lanes - for example, it is common to have RGB data without an alpha channel so we can simply omit the alpha vector from the calculation.
-Doing this for the original AoS form which packs RGBA data in a vector doesn't give any speedup.
+One advantage of SoA is that it's easier to skip lanes.
+It is common to have RGB data without an alpha channel so using SoA-form means we can simply omit the alpha vector from the calculation.
+Doing this for the original AoS form would just give a partial vector, and does not give any speedup.

 Vectorized loop tails
 ---------------------